The murky professional background of Mayor Scott’s new chief of staff

 Our query to the Biden White House seeking confirmation of her reported “senior advisory role” in his administration has not been answered.

-The COS position has long been considered one of the most senior jobs in Baltimore government.
+The COS position has long been considered among the most powerful and prestigious jobs in Baltimore government.

 With the establishment of a chief administrative officer, city agencies no longer report directly to the COS, whose duties have shifted to executing the “mayor’s vision” and serving as a liaison between the mayor and legislators in the General Assembly.

-Through the Nidia name, she gave $250 in contributions to Scott during his 2020 campaign for mayor, and she has since given $237 more.
+Through Nidia Chez LLC, Cager gave $250 to Scott during his 2020 campaign for mayor and, since then, has given $237 more.

-She was a bigger financial booster of her old boss, Sheila Dixon, giving $500 when she ran for mayor in 2020, while her stepmother handed Dixon another $500, state Board of Elections records show.
+She proved a bigger financial booster for her old boss, giving $500 to Sheila Dixon when she ran for mayor in 2020, state Elections Board records show.